syncfusion-content/xamarin.ios-docs/Xamarin-iOS/Licensing/licensing-errors.md

 The following error message will be shown if a Syncfusion license key has not been registered in your application.

-**Error message:** This application was built using a trial version of Syncfusion Essential Studio.
+**Error message:** This application was built using a trial version of Syncfusion Essential Studio®.
 Please include a valid license to permanently remove this license validation message.
 You can also obtain a free 30 day evaluation license to temporarily remove this message during the evaluation period.
 Please refer to this [help topic](https://help.syncfusion.com/xamarin-ios/licensing/licensing-errors#license-key-not-registered) for more information.

 ![License key not registered](licensing-images/licensing-alert.png)